soundasleep/jevon.org/wiki/why-i-switched-back-from-ubuntu-to-windows-7.md

 # It was extremely difficult to turn mouse acceleration off.
 I had to set up a <a href="http://askubuntu.com/questions/22589/how-to-change-my-mouse-wheel-scroll-rate">script to fix it</a> on every login.
 # The interface simultaneously suffers from too many options and not enough options.
 I was always fighting with the user interface, trying to make it more [[Windows]]-like.
 # Mapping a keyboard shortcut to an application would, if the application was already open, just cause the application to wiggle in the taskbar ("launcher"); it wouldn't actually bring the application to the front.
+# Using the Ubuntu file/application searcher/loader thing would jump around a lot as search results came in, had to be customised to turn off all the advertising introduced by default, and sometimes not be able to find what you're looking for.
+# For some reason [[Firefox]] insisted on opening _all_ downloaded files (when opened within Firefox) with the Packer program (which is designed for ZIPs).
+JPEGs should probably be displayed with an image viewer, Firefox.
 # Pinning an application to the launcher didn't work the same way as [[Windows]]; it was possible to have two groups of the same application open.
 # Most of my laptop hardware keys didn't work, and <a href="http://askubuntu.com/questions/469791/14-04-thinkpad-edge-volume-buttons-stopped-working/534262#534262">some stopped working after an update</a>.
 # Closing my laptop to hibernate the machine would either work fine; not work, running the battery out; shut down the machine, but mouse settings would be all messed up when opening it again; or shut down instead of hibernate.